hphelion/documentation/publiccloud/upload-publish-partner-images135.md

 All other regions do not support the Image API.

-### Why upload an image and make it public<a name="publishImageReason"></a>
+### Why upload an image and make it public
 HP Helion Public Cloud offers several public images for you to use; however, we might not have the exact image you require.
 With that in mind, HP Helion Public Cloud allows you to upload your own images and make them publicly available.
 For example, you might want a version of a Linux distribution that we do not currently offer.
 Or, you might want to create a customized golden master image to import into HP Helion Public Cloud.
-Whatever the scenario, if you require a specific customized, public image that we do not currently offer, uploading your own image and making it public is ideal for you!
+Whatever the scenario, if you require a specific customized, public image that we do not currently offer, uploading your own image and optionally making it public may be the right option for you.

-### Image types<a name="publishImageTypes"></a>
+### Image types
 You can create either a public or private image to upload to HP Helion Public Cloud.
 Anyone can see and use a public image.
-If you upload a private image, it is listed in your image catalog and only visible to you.
+If you upload a private image, it is listed in the image catalog for your Project and only visible to you.

 We have two types of **public** images: